SGNO: Spectral Generator Neural Operators for Stable Long Horizon PDE Rollouts: Experiments

-We measure per-trajectory nRMSE as $\mathrm{nRMSE}(i,t)=\|\hat u(i,t)-u(i,t)\|_2/(\|u(i,t)\|_2+\varepsilon)$ with $\varepsilon=10^{-12}$.
-We use \GMeanHundred, the geometric mean of the mean nRMSE over the first 100 steps of a 200-step rollout, defined in Section~\ref{sec:problem_setup}.
-Following the APEBench reporting protocol, we compute metrics for each training seed and report the median across seeds for all methods, using 50 seeds for 1D tasks and 20 seeds for 2D and 3D tasks~\citep{koehler2024apebench}.
+Each model is trained as a one-step predictor and evaluated by a 200-step closed-loop rollout.
+We report \GMeanHundred{}, the geometric mean of mean nRMSE over the first 100 rollout steps, aggregated by the median over independent network seeds.
+We use 50 seeds for 1D tasks and 20 seeds for 2D/3D tasks.